 Bones make up part of the raw feeding diet, but you don’t have to be a raw feeder to introduce these delicious treats to your dog or cat.
 If you prefer the convenience of kibble, but still want to ensure your pet has good oral health, you can give her bones as a regular snack so that she keeps her teeth clean and satisfies her natural urges to chew, just remember to cut back on her daily food allowance accordingly.

 If you are interested in feeding raw bones, or transitioning your pet to a completely raw diet, please ask any of our staff in either shop.
-Four of our freezers are dedicated solely to bones and body parts from a range of suppliers (Nature’s Menu, Nutriment, We Love Raw, Paleo Ridge, Bulmers Pet Food), so why not come in store to choose a special treat for your four-legged friend!
+Four of our freezers are dedicated solely to bones and body parts from a range of suppliers (Nature’s Menu, Nutriment, Paleo Ridge, Durham Animal Feed, Raw Treat Pet Food), so why not come in store to choose a special treat for your four-legged friend!

 Written by: Lucy Ellis